laminas/laminas-db/doc/book/zend.db.sql.md

 ## Zend\\Db\\Sql\\Select

-`Zend\Db\Sql\Select` is an object who's primary function is to present a unified API for building platform specific SQL SELECT queries.
+`Zend\Db\Sql\Select` is an object with the primary function of presenting a unified API for building platform specific SQL SELECT queries.
 The class can be instantiated and consumed without `Zend\Db\Sql\Sql`: